CHT713/FDC-Diff/README.md

 (You can refer to our code for handling.)
 Then modify the preprocess function of datasets.py to replace the paths with the paths of the data you generated above.

-5. if you still encounter issues, you may need to modify the dataset.py file in the DDPM directory to ensure compatibility with the input of your dataset.
+5. if you still encounter issues, please check whether the absolute path of data is used.